bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Titles
 ------

-|Title| annotations allow descriptive text to be rendered around the edges
-of a plot.
+With |Title| annotations, you can add descriptive text to render around the edges of a plot.

 When using ``bokeh.plotting`` or ``bokeh.Charts``, the quickest way to add